 After extensive research, STC identified the following issues and opportunities:

 - The need for SD&I managers to think wider and deeper to see the bigger picture

 - The need to implement change more effectively at all stages and take responsibility

-- Achieve higher performance and greater consistency from their teams to drive higher standards
+- Achieve higher performance and greater consistency to drive higher standards

-- Develop the personal effectiveness skills of the SD&I team members and specialists to gain willing buy in
+- Develop personal effectiveness skills of team members and specialists to gain buy-in